yingweiwo

 Hepatic (metabolized to inactive metabolites)

-Clotrimazole was given by mouth in a dose of 1.5 g to 7 healthy subjects and 47 patients and peak blood concentrations of up to 1 ug/ml were detected microbiologically at 2 or 4 hours.
-The half-life was between 3.5 and 5.5 hours.
+After oral administration of 1.5 g clotrimazole to 7 healthy subjects and 47 patients, peak plasma concentrations were detected at 2 or 4 hours using microbiological methods, reaching up to 1 μg/mL.
+The half-life ranged from 3.5 to 5.5 hours.

-Clotrimazole was absorbed from the gastrointestinal tract and had a biological half-life of about 4 hours.
-Liver and kidney dysfunction had little influence on serum concentrations or half-life.
+Clotrimazole is absorbed via the gastrointestinal tract, with a biological half-life of approximately 4 hours.
+Hepatic and renal dysfunction had minimal effect on serum concentrations or half-life.

 Toxicity/Toxicokinetics